-As January approaches a lot of regular gym goers are dreading the new year’s resolution rush that fills the gym.
-The first few weeks are awful for finding any piece of free gym equipment and what is usually an hour workout can turn into two hours of what seemed like a pretty pointless session.
-However, within a few weeks this rush soon starts to fade away.
-This is the part of this chaotic month that upsets me the most.
-The drop off.
-The unsuccessful resolutions.
+As January approaches many regular gym goers are dreading the rush of new year’s resolution gym members that come with every new year.
+The first few weeks can be awful for finding a piece of free gym equipment and what is usually a one hour workout can turn into a seemingly ineffective two hour session.
+However, within a few weeks this rush starts to fade away, which is actually the part of this chaotic month that upsets me the most.
+The drop off, the unsuccessful resolutions.

 What is a SMART Goal?